 Last updated: 6/18/2012

 - Learning About Turner Syndrome.
 National Human Genome Research Institute.
 June 28, 2010; http://www.genome.gov/19519119.
 Accessed 12/14/2010.

 - Turner syndrome.
 Genetics Home Reference.
 September 2005; http://ghr.nlm.nih.gov/condition=turnersyndrome.
 Accessed 4/7/2008.

 - Turner syndrome.
 MedlinePlus.
 December 4, 2010; http://www.nlm.nih.gov/medlineplus/turnersyndrome.html.
 Accessed 12/14/2010.

 - The Eunice Kennedy Shriver National Institute of Child Health and Human Development (NICHD) provides information related to the health of children, adults, and families.
 Click on the link to view information on this topic.

 - Genetics Home Reference (GHR) contains information on Turner syndrome.
-Click on the link to go to GHR and review the information.
+This website is maintained by the National Library of Medicine.

 - The National Human Genome Research Institute's (NHGRI) mission encompasses a broad range of studies aimed at understanding the structure and function of the human genome and its role in health and disease.
 Click on the link to view the information page on this topic.